chartpath/ramses-tutorial/post1.md

 Some drawbacks of using third party backend providers include a lack of control over the backend code, inability to self-host, no intellectual property etc. Having control over the code _and_ leveraging the time-saving convenience of a BaaS would be ideal, but most REST API frameworks in the wild still require a lot of boilerplate.
 One popular example of this would be the awesomely heavy Django Rest Framework.
 Another great project which requires way less boilerplate and makes building APIs super easy is flask-restless, however it has a hard dependency on Postgres as the only/primary database.

-Enter Ramses, a simple way to generate a powerful backend from a YAML file.
-In this post we'll show you how to go from zero to your own production-ready backend in minutes.
+Enter Ramses, a simple way to generate a powerful backend from a YAML file (actually a dialect for REST APIs called [RAML](http://raml.org/)).
+In this post we'll show you how to go from zero to your own production-ready backend in a few minutes.

 Creating a new product API: